phax/peppol-commons/README.md

 This was introduced in v10.0.3

-This project holds utility classes to read and write a Peppol Message Level Status (MLs) as defined in the member review of the MLS specification.
+This project holds utility classes to read and write a [Peppol Message Level Status](https://docs.peppol.eu/edelivery/specs/mls/v1.0.0/) (MLS) as defined in the member review of the MLS specification.
 This is not necessarily the final version of the Peppol MLS and subject to change when the final version is released.

 * Class `PeppolMLSBuilder` can be used to build a Peppol MLS document - with or without line details.
 For each `LineResponse` the specialized builder class `PeppolMLSLineResponseBuilder` is available.